OneGet/oneget/readme.md

 ### Get Started!

-OneGet is shipped inside PowerShell in Win10 Client RTM!
-For downlevel OS, OneGet is included in WMF 5.0.
-Download the latest official release [here](http://www.microsoft.com/en-us/download/details.aspx?id=48729) -- currently it's in the WMF 5.0 Production Preview.
+OneGet is shipped in Win10 Client RTM!
+For downlevel OS, you can install the [WMF 5.0 RTM] (https://www.microsoft.com/en-us/download/details.aspx?id=50395) and then start using the OneGet.

 You can follow [@PSOneGet on Twitter](http://twitter.com/PSOneGet) to be notified of every new build.